javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 JavaScript doesn't understand that.
 It thinks that we address `user.likes`, and then gives a syntax error when comes across unexpected `birds`.

 The dot requires the key to be a valid variable identifier.
-That implies: contains no spaces, doesn't start with a digit and doesn't include special characters (`$` и `_` are allowed).
+That implies: contains no spaces, doesn't start with a digit and doesn't include special characters (`$` and `_` are allowed).

 There's an alternative "square bracket notation" that works with any string: